 During 2009, the Company refined the definition of its cost of software licenses fees in order to better conform to industry practice.
 The Company's definition of cost of software license fees has been revised to include third-party software royalties as well as the amortization of purchased and developed software for resale.
 Previously, cost of software license fees also included certain costs associated with maintaining software products that have already been developed and directing future product development efforts.
 These costs included human resource costs and other incidental costs related to product management, documentation, publications and education.
 These costs have now been reclassified to research and development and cost of maintenance and services.
 As a result of this change in definition of cost of software license fees, the Company reclassified \$2.7 million, \$0.2 million, and \$1.6 million to the cost of maintenance and services from the cost of software license fees in the accompanying consolidated statements of operations for the year ended December 31, 2008, three months ended December 31, 2007, and year ended September 30, 2007.
-The Company reclassified \$30.5 million, \$6.6 million, and \$20.6 million to research and development from cost of software license fees in the accompanying consolidated statements of operations for the year ended December 31, 2007, and year ended September 30, 2007.
+The Company reclassified \$30.5 million, \$6.6 million, and \$20.6 million to research and development from cost of software license fees in the accompanying consolidated statements of operations for the year ended December 31, 2008, three months ended December 31, 2007, and year ended September 30, 2007.
 Additionally, \$5.0 million of third-party royalties have been reclassified from cost of maintenance and services to cost of software for the year ended December 31, 2008 to conform to the current period presentation.

 Also for the year ended December 31, 2009, the Company reported depreciation and amortization expense (excluding amortization of purchased and developed software for resale) as a separate line item in the consolidated statements of operations.
 Previously, depreciation and amortization was allocated to functional line items of the consolidated statement of operations rather than being reported as a separate line item.
 As a result of disclosing depreciation and amortization as a separate line item, the Company reclassified \$4.4 million from cost of software licenses fees, \$5.4 million from cost of maintenance and services, \$0.5 million from research and development, \$0.8 million from selling and marketing, and \$5.5 million from general and administrative for the year ended December 31, 2008.
-The Company reclassified \$0.9 million from cost of software licenses fees, \$1.4 million from cost of maintenance and services, \$0.1 million from cost of maintenance and services, \$0.1 million from cost of software licenses fees, \$1.4 million from cost of maintenance and services, \$0.1 million from cost of software licenses fees, \$1.4 million from cost of maintenance and services, \$0.1 million from cost of software licenses fees, \$1.4 million from cost of maintenance and services, \$0.1 million from cost of software licenses fees, \$3.9 million from cost of maintenance and services, \$0.4 million from research and development, \$0.3 million from selling and marketing, and \$4.5 million from general and administrative for the year ended September 30, 2007.
+The Company reclassified \$0.9 million from cost of software licenses fees, \$1.4 million from cost of maintenance and services, \$0.1 million from research and development, \$0.1 million from selling and marketing, and \$1.4 million from general and administrative for the three months ended December 31, 2007.
+The Company reclassified \$2.6 million from cost of software licenses fees, \$3.9 million from cost of maintenance and services, \$0.4 million from research and development, \$0.3 million from selling and marketing, and \$4.5 million from general and administrative for the year ended September 30, 2007.